Best daily deals

 Things get more chaotic when I wear the headphones with glasses because the arms gently displace the OpenMove.
 Adding a mask into the mix with glasses and the OpenMove feels a little out of hand.
 The experience would probably be even more crowded with long hair.

-You get a few color options with the OpenMove come in grey, white, blue, or pink, but you can further customize the headset with some slim stickers that Shokz includes in the box.
+You get a few color options with the OpenMove comes in grey, white, blue, or pink, but you can further customize the headset with some slim stickers that Shokz includes in the box.
 You can use these on the piping that wraps around the side of your head.
 Aside from that, you also get a drawstring bag and USB-C charging cable.

 How do bone conduction headphones work?
 Are they safe?

 First thing’s first, yes, bone conduction headphones are safe to use.
-The technology has been around for centuries, and if you’re worried about Bluetooth safety, don’t be: it’s safe.
+The technology has been around for centuries, and if you’re worried about Bluetooth safety, don’t be; it’s safe.

 Bluetooth and bone conduction are two perfectly safe technologies.